20447 views

 Workers can also seek legal action through labour courts to claim unpaid wages and hold employers accountable.
 Labour unions and workers’ rights organisations often provide additional support.

-How Does Germany’s Wage Structure Look in 2024?
+How Does Germany’s Wage Structure Look in 2026?

-Germany implemented a range of statutory and branch-specific minimum wages across various industries.
-If any sector’s minimum wage falls below the general statutory minimum of 12.41 euros per hour, then the minimum wage becomes applicable.
+Germany has implemented a range of statutory and branch-specific minimum wages across various industries.
+If any sector’s minimum wage falls below the general statutory minimum of €13.90 per hour, then the general statutory minimum wage becomes applicable.

-For example, educational staff earn €18.58 per hour in 2024, increasing to €19.37 in 2025 and €20.24 in 2026, with higher rates for those with additional qualifications.
-The German Federal Statistical Office lists the minimum salary per industry.
+For example, educational staff in the vocational training sector earn a minimum of €20.24 per hour in 2026, with higher rates of €20.86 for those with additional qualifications (Group 2).
+The German Federal Statistical Office and the Minimum Wage Commission list the specific minimum salaries per industry.

 minimum wage in germany